hannahpurcell/hannahpurcell/README.md

 🚃 That human-centered part has led me to a career in software for regional transit

-🌱 I’m currently learning PixiJS.
-Oh, and I'm knitting a sweater-dress.
-Cool
+🌱 I’m currently learning PixiJS and knitting a sweater-dress

 <!---
 hannahpurcell/hannahpurcell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.